Wenvoe Quarry: History of quarrying

 An Ordnance Survey map that was surveyed in 1878–79 shows small quarry workings and a lime kiln alongside what became known as Alps Quarry Road.

-Commercial-scale operations at the quarry started in the 1880s to supply the building of Barry Docks, and in 1889 the quarry employed some 200 men.
+Commercial-scale operations at the Alps quarry started in the 1880s.
+It was an important source of stone for construction projects, including the building of the No.1 Dock at Barry Docks.
+In 1889 the quarry employed some 200 men.

 An 1898 Ordnance Survey map revision shows the quarry workings had significantly expanded, with multiple tramways within the quarry.
 Stone was conveyed down an inclined tramway to be loaded onto wagons on the Barry Railway close to the southern entrance of the Wenvoe Tunnel.
 Waste rock was deposited on land on several sides of the quarry.

 A revised Ordnance Survey map of 1915 records "Alps Quarry (disused)".

-Commercial quarrying resumed in 1976, with the development of the eastern extraction area.
+Commercial quarrying was resumed by Amalgamated Aggregates in 1976, with the development of the eastern extraction area.
 Quarrying operations were continuous from then, under various operating companies, until the cessation of production at the end of 2023.